 The Highland (Himalayan Region)

-The Himalayan lies in the northern border of the country occupying 15% of the total land area.
+The Himalayans lie on the northern border of the country occupying 15% of the total land area.
 This region is famous for some popular Himalayan peaks.
 8 out of the 10 highest peaks in the world fall in this region.
 The human settlement in the highland is very low than that of the Hilly and Terai region.
 Only 8% of the population lives there.
-Sherpas, Bhotes, and Tamang are the major descendants of this region.
+Sherpas, Bates, and Tamang are the major descendants of this region.
 Most people are guides in climbing, expedition, and mountaineering.
 The highest altitude range in the Himalayan region is 8848m but human settlement is only possible at less than 4000m altitudes.
 Although summer settlement there can be as high as 5000m.

 Capital of Nepal

 This article also covers the information regarding the Capital of Nepal, besides the topic of where is Nepal or the location of Nepal.
 Kathmandu is the capital of Nepal.
 The city is also the largest one with a total population of around 1 million.
 It stands at an elevation of 1400m above sea level.
 Kathmandu is regarded as the city of Temples as this city is home to most of the cultural heritage sites in Nepal.
 7 out of 10 UNESCO heritage sites are in Kathmandu valley.

 Kathmandu was the Royal Capital of the Kingdom of Nepal in an ancient period.
 Covering a total area of 49.45 sq. km, the city has been the headquarters of the South Asian Association for Regional Cooperation (SAARC) since 1985.
 The capital of Nepal is the center of Nepal’s history, art, culture, and economy.
 It has a multi-ethnic population with the majority of the Newar community.
 Also, The majority of the population in the capital of Nepal follow Hinduism and Buddhism as their major religion.